France's Hollande nods to right on immigration, veils

 Both candidates hold political rallies at the weekend and will come face to face in their sole televised debate on May 2.

-Foreign commentators have criticised the presidential contenders for focusing too heavily on secondary domestic issues and not addressing issues like labour market flexibility.
+Foreign commentators have criticised the presidential contenders for focusing too heavily on secondary domestic issues and not addressing a lack of labour market flexibility which they say is holding back job creation and stifling growth.

 Financial markets are fretting anew about the risk that anaemic economic growth will derail deficit-cutting targets in the No. 2 euro zone economy, which has promised to bring down its budget shortfall to 3 percent of output in 2013.

-Inside France, media debate remained centred on the new far-right pull of the election race.
-On Thursday Sarkozy proposed changing the law to protect police who shoot suspects from criminal charges.
+Inside France, media debate remained centered on the new far-right pull of the election race.
+On Thursday Sarkozy proposed a new licence to shoot for police pursuing suspects.

-"Everything is happening as though there were only National Front voters in France, as if there were no other issues but halal meat and legal immigration," Villepin wrote in Le Monde.
+"Everything is happening as though there were only National Front voters in France, as if there were no other issues but halal meat and legal immigration," Villepin wrote in an opinion piece in Le Monde.

-Even before the first round, Sarkozy was hammering hard on the need to curb immigration and protect French producers from cheap competition.
-On Friday, he lashed back at suggestions that he was leaning too far to the right and insisted that Le Pen supporters had legitimate concerns that needed to be addressed.
+Even before the Le Pen vote, Sarkozy was hammering hard on the need to curb immigration and protect French producers from cheap competition.
+On Friday, he lashed back at suggestions that he was leaning too far to the right.

-"Mr. Sarkozy is not supposed to speak to the six and a half million French people (who voted for Le Pen)...
-But no one is going to stop me from speaking to all French people," he said.
+"Do you think those whom you call centrists think it is perfectly normal that everyone can come into France, that there is no immigration problem, that the integration system works?" he asked on RTL radio.

-Hollande hit back at a campaign rally in the city of Limoges, accusing Sarkozy of veering dangerously to the right.
+"Do you think giving immigrants the right to vote is something that only shocks the voters of Marine Le Pen?" he said, referring to Hollande's proposal to let non-EU nationals resident in France for five years vote in local elections.

 The focus on Le Pen voters since Sunday has left Hollande with the dilemma of how to reach left-wing defectors to the National Front by voicing understanding of economic gloom while not taking any position that would offend his core support base.